 An Open Access Journal from Taylor & Francis

-Virulence is one of the top journals globally with a unique focus on pathogenicity and pathogenesis.
+As a Q1-ranked journal, Virulence is one of the top journals globally with a unique focus on pathogenicity and pathogenesis.

 Virulence is the first international peer-reviewed journal of its kind with a specific focus on microbial pathogenicity, the infection process and host-pathogen interactions, including the interaction between host and environment.